What are the Benefits of Intelligent Compaction?

 Improved Density

-IC technology has the potential to improve the in-place density of pavement materials – a reality that has been well documented by projects in Europe, Asia, and the United States.
+IC technology has the potential to improve in‑place density of pavement materials as well as earthwork and fill materials used beyond roadway construction—a reality that has been well documented by projects in Europe, Asia, and the United States.
 Most notably, IC technology can significantly reduce the variability of measured density.
-Since poor in-place density has been identified as a major factor in premature pavement failure, improved density of pavement materials has obvious benefits.
-Agencies and the public receive a better return on their monetary investment in pavements when their funds can lengthen service lives and reduce maintenance costs.
-By investing in IC technology, you are investing in compaction processes that can achieve these feats with consistently high and uniform material densities.
+Since inadequate compaction has been identified as a major factor in premature pavement failure and long‑term performance issues in engineered fills, improved density has clear benefits.
+Owners, agencies, and the public receive a better return on their investment when uniform compaction helps extend service life and reduce maintenance or remediation costs.
+By investing in IC technology, users are investing in compaction processes that consistently achieve high and uniform material placement.

 Increased Productivity

-A compaction operation is most efficient when optimum density is obtained quickly by a minimum number of passes.
-Optimizing productivity increases the amount of roadway material that can be constructed in a typical day of production.
-Because IC systems are designed to operate at optimum compactive effort, compaction is more efficient.
-The result: equivalent or better levels of density in less time and with fewer roller passes than are typically required.
+A compaction operation is most efficient when optimum compaction is obtained quickly with a minimum number of passes.
+Optimizing productivity increases the amount of material—whether pavement layers or earthwork fills—that can be constructed in a typical day of production.
+Because IC systems provide operators with real‑time feedback on material response during compaction, the process becomes more efficient and better controlled.
+The result is equivalent or improved density achieved in less time and with fewer roller passes than are typically required using conventional methods.

 Continuous Record of Material Stiffness Values